A quick-start guide to gluten free baking in New Zealand.

 There are a few important things that you will definitely need to know about gluten free baking in general and about gluten free baking in New Zealand as well.
 I’m going to cover those here, then once you and I are on the same (recipe) page, you can dive head-first into some delicious Kiwi favourite recipes.

-Like all good adventures run by a safety-conscious Kiwi, we need to have a quick safety chat first.
-But I’m not talking “keep your hands and feet inside the vehicle at all times” though, I’m talking…
+Like all good adventures run by a safety-conscious Kiwi, we need to start with a quick safety chat.
+But I’m not talking “please keep your hands and feet inside the vehicle at all times”, I’m talking…

 There are different “levels” of baking gluten-free, or anything-free, really, and this is an important thing to take into consideration before you start baking.